 Healthy teeth and gums are fundamental for your oral and overall health.
 You may try to maintain your dental health in optimal condition by brushing and flossing every day.
 However, it would help if you had more protection for your teeth with fluoride treatments provided by Pondside Dental Associates to support healthy tooth enamel to fight the bacteria harmful to your teeth and gums.
 Tooth enamel is the hard protective layer on each tooth.

 Fluoride is particularly beneficial if you are at high risk of developing dental caries.
 Cavities occur on your teeth when bacteria build upon them and your gums to form a sticky layer of dental plaque that produces acids to erode your teeth and gum tissue.
 When plaque infiltrates the hard enamel layer, the microorganisms damage the nerves and blood vessels at the tooth’s center.
 Children are particularly prone to dental caries because they lack proper oral hygiene practices and snack frequently on sugary and starchy foods and beverages.
-It is why the dentist near you recommends fluoride treatments for your entire household to ensure you remain free from this devastating problem.
+It is why the dentist near me recommends fluoride treatments for your entire household to ensure you remain free from this devastating problem.

 Your child also needs healthy teeth and gums from an early age, and your child’s pediatrician will discuss appropriate dental habits with you even before your child’s first tooth erupts.
 After the eruption of the tooth, the pediatrician suggests the child receive fluoride treatments in their office to prevent tooth decay.
 The treatments are recommended 2 to 4 times every year, and the number depends on how prone your child is to develop dental caries.